Past Sausalito Restaurants Closed or Renamed

 Caffe Trieste — Changed its name to Taste of Rome in 2008.

-Cantina — In 1965 this Mexican restaurant (which on some nights had Flamenco guitar and a Flamenco dancer named Margarita — no, I didn’t make that up), took over from The Gas Works Coffee House and Restaurant, and morphed into the legendary Lion’s Share (see below) in 1967.
+Cantina — In 1965 this Mexican restaurant on Caledonia St. (which on some nights had Flamenco guitar and a Flamenco dancer named Margarita — no, I didn’t make that up), took over from The Gas Works Coffee House and Restaurant, and morphed into the legendary Lion’s Share (see below) in 1967.
 Owner and Chef Barbara Stone studied extensively in Mexico (no, I don’t know how to reconcile that with her offering Flamenco music from Spain, although Flamenco is an influence on Mexico’s Ballet Folklorico), and got rave reviews for her authentic cuisine.
-This is 20 years before authentic Mexican restaurants became more common in Marin, and even Ms. Stone could not stay in business then for long.
+This is 20 years before authentic Mexican restaurants became more common in Marin, and even Ms. Stone could not stay in business that long.

 Caruso’s — Now Fish.